awsdocs/amazon-sagemaker-developer-guide/doc_source/deepar-in-formats.md

 By default, DeepAR uses one worker per CPU for inference, if there is sufficient memory per CPU\.
 If the model is large and there isn't enough memory to run a model on each CPU, the number of workers is reduced\.
 The number of workers used for inference can be overwritten using the environment variable `MODEL_SERVER_WORKERS` For example, by setting `MODEL_SERVER_WORKERS=1`\) when calling the Amazon SageMaker [CreateModel](API_CreateModel.md) API\.

-## Batch Transform<a name="deepar-batch"></a>
+## Batch Transform with the DeepAR Algorithm<a name="deepar-batch"></a>

-DeepAR forecasting supports getting inferences by using batch transform using the JSON Lines format\.
+DeepAR forecasting supports getting inferences by using batch transform from data using the JSON Lines format\.
 In this format, each record is represented on a single line as a JSON object, and lines are separated by newline characters\.
 The format is identical to the JSON Lines format used for model training\.
-For information, see [Input/Output Interface](deepar.md#deepar-inputoutput)\.
+For information, see [Input/Output Interface for the DeepAR Algorithm](deepar.md#deepar-inputoutput)\.
 For example:

 ```
 {"start": "2009-11-01 00:00:00", "target": [4.3, "NaN", 5.1, ...], "cat": [0, 1], "dynamic_feat": [[1.1, 1.2, 0.5, ..]]}
 {"start": "2012-01-30 00:00:00", "target": [1.0, -5.0, ...], "cat": [2, 3], "dynamic_feat": [[1.1, 2.05, ...]]}
 {"start": "1999-01-30 00:00:00", "target": [2.0, 1.0], "cat": [1, 4], "dynamic_feat": [[1.3, 0.4]]}
 ```

+Note that in the [TransformInput](API_TransformInput.md) configuration of the Amazon SageMaker [CreateTransformJob](API_CreateTransformJob.md) request clients must explicitly set the `SplitType` value to `Line`, as the default value `None` causes runtime failures\.

 Similar to the hosted endpoint inference request format, the `cat` and the `dynamic_feat` fields for each instance are required if both of the following are true:
 + The model is trained on a dataset that contained both the `cat` and the `dynamic_feat` fields\.